atxwang/atxwang.github.io/_posts/recent events.md

 ---

-i saw a sign at yesterday's counterprotest that read **"self-defense is not genocide"**. the girl who brandished it---whose face i recognized from club meetings, from campus-wide events, from mailing lists because we are both students, about the same age, at the same university--was putting on a show, dancing, clapping, smiling, as if to say "you are trying to destroy me and i will happily prevail." she is correct on a definitional level: indeed, definitionally, self-defense is not genocide, definitionally, what is happening in gaza currently may or may not be a genocide, and definitionally, we can
+i saw a sign at yesterday's counterprotest that read **"self-defense is not genocide"**. the girl who brandished it---whose face i recognized from club meetings, from campus-wide events, from mailing lists because we are both students, about the same age, at the same university--was putting on a show, dancing, clapping, smiling, as if to say "you are trying to destroy me and i will happily prevail." she is correct on a definitional level: indeed, definitionally, self-defense is not genocide, definitionally, what is happening in gaza currently may or may not be a genocide, and definitionally, we can run around in circles before every reaching any semblance of a point.

 ---
 **selected commentaries**